We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 The Living Cafe

-If you’re on the hunt for super-healthy grub for your active kiddos, give kid-friendly restaurant The Living Cafe in Bukit Timah a go.
+If you’re on the hunt for super-healthy grub for your active kiddos, give kid-friendly cafe The Living Cafe in Bukit Timah a go.
 Think raw, wholewheat, sugar-free, gluten-free goodness.
 It’s all very yummy – even for us mere mortals yet to jump on the health-food bandwagon.
-And the fit-out is just as light and breezy as you’ll feel when you leave.
+And the cafe’s fit-out is just as light and breezy as you’ll feel when you leave.

 Where: 779 Bukit Timah Rd, Singapore 269758